apache/juddi/juddi-examples/wsdl2uddi-lifecyle/README.txt

 [INFO] BUILD SUCCESS
 [INFO] ------------------------------------------------------------------------

+4. Build the wsdl2uddi.war:

+mvn clean package

-4. Now that the business is there, we can deploy the wsdl2uddi.war which contains the JAX-WS HelloWorld WebService and it deploys its wsdl (in wsdl/HelloWorld.wsdl).
+5. Now that the business is there, we can deploy the wsdl2uddi.war which contains the JAX-WS HelloWorld WebService and it deploys its wsdl (in wsdl/HelloWorld.wsdl).
 So on deployment it brings up the WebService AND it registers it to UDDI.

+From the distro use:

 mvn -Pdeploy cargo:deploy

+when in src tree tomcat is in a different location, so use the deploydev profile:

+mvn -Pdeploydev cargo:deploy

 [INFO] Scanning for projects...
 [INFO]